A Hub for Remembering What Is Being Protested

 The Roman system has changed form, but it has not renounced its core claims.
 It still teaches papal supremacy.
 It still teaches papal infallibility.
 It still teaches the sacrificial system of the Mass.
 It still upholds a priesthood that claims a unique sacramental power foreign to the New Testament.
 It still places layers of mediation between the believer and God through priestly confession, penance, saintly intercession, and Marian devotion.
 It still teaches purgatory and postmortem purification in a way that binds the conscience and obscures the full assurance that flows from Christ’s finished work.
 It still promotes doctrines and devotional practices that go far beyond Scripture.
 It still binds consciences with Church authority, Church law, and Church tradition in ways that the Reformers rightly opposed.
 And it still presents itself to the world as a universal moral, doctrinal, and spiritual authority.

 That is why this subject cannot be dismissed as a relic of the sixteenth century.
-Rome is not merely an old controversy preserved in Protestant memory; it is a present reality.
+The weakening of Papal temporal rule did not make the Vatican irrelevant; it simply changed the form of its influence.
+Rome is not merely an old controversy preserved in Protestant memory.
+It is a present reality.

 At the same time, this is not a call to bitterness.
 Scripture itself teaches us the right posture.
 Jesus said His disciples would be known by their love for one another.
 We are told to live peaceably as far as conscience allows and to leave vengeance to God.
 We therefore do not study Rome in order to foster hostility toward individual Catholics.
 We study Rome so that we may recognize the system for what it is, refuse its errors, warn others without malice, and remember why faithful Protestants protested in the first place.